SEARCH: Thursday, September 02, 2010

 Stretching

-Author: Stan Reents, PharmD
+Stan Reents, PharmD

-Original Posting: 05/06/2007 02:15 PM
+Original Posting:

-If the average person was asked to define "fitness", he/she might point to the ability to run a distance race (ie., "aerobic fitness") or the ability to lift a large amount of weight (ie., "muscular strength").
+If the average person was asked to define "fitness," he/she might point to the ability to run a distance race (ie., "aerobic fitness") or the ability to lift a large amount of weight (ie., "muscular strength").
 But, flexibility is a component of fitness too, even though it may not get as much attention or respect as its siblings.

 This brings us to the concept of stretching.
 Almost all athletes -- from elite athletes down to the weekend warrior types -- stretch.
 Thus, it seems intuitive that stretching prevents injuries....why else would everybody be doing it, right?

 Indeed, recent studies have shown that stretching can influence the viscosity of the tendon and make it significantly more compliant.
 Thus, many believe that increasing the flexibility of a muscle-tendon unit promotes better performances and decreases the number of injuries.
-Because of this belief, stretching exercises are regularly included in warm-up and cooling-down exercises.
+Because of this belief, stretching is regularly included in warm-up and cooling-down exercises.
 However, the sports medicine literature is divided on whether stretching prevents injury.

 But, before we get into the science, let's review some basics: